Christie Farrell Lee & Bell

 Prev Post Next Post

 Bonfires are one of the parts of fall that many people look forward to most.
-But before you attend a party and start toasting marshmallows, make sure your host has addressed these safety concerns to make sure the fun isn’t ruined by a serious accident.
+But before you attend a party at someone’s house or a commercial property, and then start toasting marshmallows, make sure your host has addressed these safety concerns to make sure the fun isn’t ruined by a serious burn injury accident.

 Where to Burn